Oriental Bittersweet Celastrus orbiculatus

 -

-Found primarily along forest edges, roadsides, and meadows in full sun.
-Spreads by prolific vine growth and seeds that are spread by birds, mammals, and people.
-It was introduced from Southeast Asia around 1860 as an ornamental vine.
+Oriental bittersweet is an invasive, deciduous woody vine native to eastern Asia and in the Celastraceae (bittersweet) family.
+Found primarily along forest edges, roadsides, and meadows in full sun, the plant spreads by prolific vine growth and seeds that are spread by birds, mammals, and people.
+It was introduced from Southeast Asia around 1860 as an ornamental vine and quickly spread across the United States.
+It will readily hybridize with our native bittersweet, endangering the loss of this plant.

-Bittersweet can be difficult to control.
-Cutting or pulling alone does not work because cutting stimulates the vine to re-sprout ten-fold and any broken-off piece of root will re-grow.
-In the home landscape, it is probably best to cut the vines back to the ground and immediately treat the cut stem with herbicide.
-Follow the directions on the label.
+Oriental bittersweet can be difficult to manage.
+Cutting or pulling alone does not work because cutting stimulates the vine to re-sprout ten-fold, and any broken-off piece of root will re-grow.
+In the home landscape, cut the vines back to the ground and immediately treat the cut stem with herbicide.
+Follow the directions on the product label.

 - See this plant in the following landscape: